I have just read a wonderful article from Professor Jack Cuzick.

 If you have dense breasts, we know that mammography has limited sensitivity there, so that density area not only tells you that you’re an increased risk, but we should be looking for new and better ways to actually screen women, because once there’s this white density on the breast, you can’t see the cancer so easily.
 There are new methods that can actually see through that.

-While women in Ireland remain uninformed on the subject of Breast Density we are placed at risk, it’s really that simple.
+Because women in Ireland are not told about Breast Density as it appears on their mammogram we are put at risk, it’s really that simple.

 Know it ~ Understand it

-It is 2018 afterall, women have a right to a mammogram screening report, incorporating our Mammographic Density information, allowing us to make an informed decision about our Bodies and our Breasts.
+It is 2018 afterall, women have a right to a breast screening radiilogy report, incorporating Mammographic Density information, allowing us to make an informed decision about our Bodies and our Breasts.

 Further information and useful websites plus research on Breast Density and assoc risks